 When cooking make sure to stir the contents of your pot in regular intervals.
 Use a wooden spoon to allow the contents inside the pot to cook evenly over the heat.
 If you use non-stick pots and pans, it is strongly recommended to give them a quick check from time to time once placed on a flame or heated burner.

-Now that you know the best techniques to clean burnt pots, and ways to prevent it happening in the future, burnt pots will become a thing of the past.
-Cook without worry, and share your new-found knowledge with your friends.
+Now that you know the best techniques to clean burnt pots, and ways to prevent it happening in the future, they will become a thing of the past.
+Get your storage containers to match your pots by knowing the best ways to clean plastic food containers.
+Cook without worry and share your new-found knowledge with your friends.
+If you want to give your kitchen a thorough clean but aren’t sure where to start, you may want to take a look at how to clean a kitchen for step by step tips and guidelines.